opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Viewing-and-Updating-Threshold-Dependencies.md

 ![Threshold Dependency Indicator](../../../Resources/Images/SM/Threshold-Red-Indicator.png "Threshold Depedency Indicator")

-- Appears [green]{.ul} if the threshold defined is correct.
+- Appears green if the threshold defined is correct.
 For     example, when the current threshold value is \> 1 and the defined value is 2.

-- Appears [red]{.ul} if the threshold defined is not correct.
+- Appears red if the threshold defined is not correct.
 For     example, when the current threshold value is = 1 and the defined value is 2.

 - The threshold value will appear on the right.